-The following essay results from ISLAA's Writer in Residence program, in which emerging scholars are invited to research material from the ISLAA Library and Archives.
+The Writer in Residence series offers scholars the opportunity to conduct research on Latin American art through materials in the ISLAA Library and Archives.
 For his Writer in Residence project, Christopher Williams-Wynn researched the Argentine painter, sculptor, and systems artist, Luis F. Benedit (1937–2011).

 The Luis Fernando Benedit Archive represents the artist’s activities across a range of media, from figurative painting to habitats for live animals.
 His notebooks, plans, and sketches also show an abiding concern with problems of process and transformation.
 When viewed in conjunction, these documents and works provide an opportunity to reexamine some of his contributions to debates surrounding the relations between culture, nature, and technology.
 Suggestive more than conclusive, this essay focuses on the works of art held in the archive and provides insights into how Benedit interrogates historical legacies and disciplinary knowledge through the transformative potential of materials.

 The oldest artifacts in the archive correspond to a transitional period in Benedit’s life.
 In 1956, he entered the Universidad de Buenos Aires to study architecture.
 In 1960, while working in the studio of architect Alberto Prebisch, he began his first series of paintings.
 Given his academic training, one might expect paintings featuring strict geometries and pure colors, perhaps akin to Tomás Maldonado’s Concretist works.
 Instead, Benedit engaged with the unruly matter of painting in small-scale works executed in rich, earthy tones.
 Varying across formats, his sculptural treatment of paint ranges from objects, to figures, to landscape scenes.
 Critical and scholarly attention to these works has been lacking, partly because they have rarely been exhibited outside of major retrospectives.
 1 The archive, then, presents an opportunity to explore the foundations of his career.